 It’s a beautiful flowering plant that looks like it has flames.

-An extensive study that looked at multiple herbal ingredients to improve the testosterone level and manage stress in men took a close look at this tropical herb .
+An extensive study that looked at multiple herbal ingredients to improve the testosterone level and manage stress hormones in men took a close look at this tropical herb .

 The study found a measurable improvement in men with a testosterone deficiency and that their sexual health improved a lot during the trial period.